jimmyjordanSWE/SNAKE/opaque_refactor.md

  # Opaque Refactor Plan

+## Progress Log

+- [x] **All comments removed from codebase** (full pass complete)
+- [x] **Projection3D refactored to opaque type** (struct moved to C file, header updated, accessors in place, no direct field access remains)
+ - [x] **Camera3D refactored to opaque type** (struct moved to `src/render/camera.c`, header updated, constructors/destructors and accessors added; call sites and tests updated)
+- [x] **Texture3D refactored to opaque type** (struct moved to `src/render/texture.c`, header updated, constructors/destructors and accessors added; call sites and tests updated)
+- [x] **Const-correctness pass (conservative)** — Updated `display` and `tty` size query APIs to accept `const` contexts and adjusted implementations and call sites; test suite green.
+---

+MASTER RULE OVERIDE FOR THIS REFACTOR:
+- Disregard all tests.
+They will all be redone.
+- Remove ALL comments from code before starting.
+Make this a full pass of all files.
+(DONE)
+- Disregard "low risk". just go full speed.
+Code is in github and i can easily restore.
+- ALL structs should be private. getters setter or similar solution should be used.
+Professional C99 style.
+- Code is formated for low token usage.
+Any code style is OK. (i run clang format for LLM or humans)

  Purpose
  - Provide an incremental, low-risk plan to convert public struct definitions into opaque types (hide their layout in C files) while keeping the codebase buildable and testable at every step.